Ready To Learn How To Identify Your Niche?

 If you’re not in their niche, you can still buy their shoes.
-However, their goal is not engaging you in their marketing messages.
-You’re a bonus buyer.
+However, their goal is not to engage you in their marketing messages.

-All Niches Are Not Created Equal
+All Niches Aren’t Equal

 Once you have a niche, there is likely a niche within that niche.

 Any woman who loves stilettos could be a potential buyer for a pair of stilettos online.

-And people purchase for very specific reasons.
+And people purchase for precise reasons.

 Truth is every human imagines a particular lifestyle for ourselves.

-Sure, we’re attracted to particular styles and cuts but there are thousands or more possible shoe brands to choose from.
+Sure, we’re attracted to specific styles and cuts, but there are thousands or more possible shoe brands to pick.

 Human nature makes it so that we resonate with the stories behind the brands that we feel represent us.

-Learn How To Identify Your Niche
+Learn How To Identify Your Niche And Do It

 - Who do you think your niche is?
 Male or Female.
 What do they want to accomplish?

-- Of those people narrow it a step further based on your expertise or offerings, what’s special about your market or way of doing what you do?
+- Of those people narrow it a step further based on your expertise or offerings, what’s unique about your market or way of doing what you do?
 Does that appeal to the niche you have in mind?
 Why?

-Once you feel good your niche is narrow enough, go for it.
+Once you feel good, your niche is narrow enough, go for it.

-Let’s chat about it.
 I want to hear how you’re feeling about your niche.
 Is it narrow enough?
-Or, do you feel it’s too narrow?
+Or do you think it’s too tight?

 Drop me a note in the comment and let’s talk about niche marketing.